An up to date list of Cape Town's favourite restaurants and foodie hotspots.

 Kitima – Hout Bay

-A celeb favourite (Halle Berry went there) and voted best Thai restaurant in South Africa.
+A celeb favourite (Halle Berry went there) and known to be one of SA's top Thai restaurants.

 Tip: Their Happy Duck is happy-making.

 Voted by our readers the Best Pizza in Cape Town.
 Truly awesome pizzas in a lovely setting.
 So worth the drive to Hout Bay.